pingcap/docs-tidb-operator/en/get-started.md

 <details>
 <summary>Query the TiDB cluster information</summary>
 This command is effective only in TiDB 4.0 or later versions.
-If your TiDB does not support the command, [upgrade the TiDB cluster](#step-5-upgrade-a-tidb-cluster).
+If your TiDB does not support the command, you need to <a href="#step-5-upgrade-a-tidb-cluster">upgrade the TiDB cluster</a>.

 ```sql
 mysql> select * from information_schema.cluster_info\G